-But it seems the winds of change are blowing for a new generation of millennials, who unlike their formal and stuffy predecessors aren’t nearly as afraid to talk cash.
-In fact, a report published by The Cashelorettefound found that almost two thirds of millennials (63%) between the ages of 18 and 36 have talked about their salaries with their family members.
-Moreover, 48% have discussed what they earn with their friends and 30% have talked about their take-home pay with their co-workers.
+But it seems the winds of change are blowing for a new generation of millennials, who, unlike their formal and stuffy predecessors, aren’t nearly as afraid to talk cash.
+In fact, a report published by The Cashelorette found that almost two-thirds of millennials (63%) between the ages of 18 and 36 have talked about their salaries with their family members.
+Moreover, 48% have discussed what they earn with their friends, and 30% have talked about their take-home pay with their co-workers.

 This would seem to suggest that younger generations find it more socially acceptable to discuss salaries openly than older generations, but does this add up to a good thing?
 Are there positives to be taken from discussing salaries openly, or is it a personal and private subject that’s best kept under wraps?

 The importance of workplace transparency

 A number of experts have already shared their thoughts on the subject, and the majority have reached the same conclusion.
 In an organisational setting of any kind, transparency has the potential to be enormously positive.
 When members of a workforce share information about their salaries openly with others, there’s none of the typical scepticism and scrutiny that surrounds salary secrecy.